mtheadley/SystemHealthPreso/PITCHME.md

 ##### DataCity

 - DataCity has a ping method, but it returns html.
-Again, if a 200 response is returned, assume the site is up. |
+If a 200 response is returned, then assume the site is up. |

 +++